awsdocs/aws-greengrass-developer-guide/doc_source/kinesis-firehose-connector.md

 + <a name="req-ggc-v170"></a>AWS IoT Greengrass Core Software v1\.7 or later\.
 + <a name="req-python-runtime"></a>[Python](https://www.python.org/) version 2\.7 installed on the core device and added to the PATH environment variable\.
 + <a name="req-kinesis-firehose-stream"></a>A configured Kinesis delivery stream\.
 For more information, see [Creating an Amazon Kinesis Data Firehose Delivery Stream](https://docs.aws.amazon.com/firehose/latest/dev/basic-create.html) in the *Amazon Kinesis Firehose Developer Guide*\.
-+ An IAM policy added to the Greengrass group role that allows the `firehose:PutRecords` and `firehose:PutRecord` actions on the target delivery stream, as shown in the following example:
++ An IAM policy added to the Greengrass group role that allows the `firehose:PutRecord` and `firehose:PutRecordBatch` actions on the target delivery stream, as shown in the following example:

   ```
   {